herbglitchYT/archeus_videos/0000_vector/Script.md

 }
 ```

 We now can run the tests, make sure everything works as it should, and for those on linux and probably mac run valgrind to see if we have any memory leaks, sadly for windows I don't know if there is a tool to check memory leaks like valgrind.
 There should be an error output to a file within our tests folder.
-I'm not sure that it will have anything on windows, but on linux it should have an error output
+I'm not sure that it will have anything on windows, but on linux it should have an error output when we went out of bounds.

 # Help and questions
 Thank you for watching this video, if you would like help or if there is something wrong with the video, please check the description for ways to contact me. youtube comments are not a good place to reach me.